symphonylyh/deberta-tensorrt/README.md

 python deberta_ort_inference.py --onnx=./test/deberta --correctness_check fp16 # correctness check
 ```

 The metrics for correctness check are average and maximum of the element-wise absolute error.
 Note that for FP16 precision with 10 significance bits, absolute error in the order of 1e-3 and 1e-4 is expected.
 Refer to [Machine Epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for details.
+During testing, we commonly see the error is in the order of 1e-8 for FP32, 1e-4 to 1e-5 for FP16, and for INT8.
+Note the correctness check in the ORT run is for final prediction results.
+For per-layer intermediate results check which was verified before, please refer to the `trt-test` branch.